EMS Ambulance and Fire Dispatch Software

 All Services and Vehicles

-AngelTrack is smart and powerful EMS dispatch software, based in the cloud, for ambulance and wheelchair services.
-It supports ambulances, wheelchair vans, gurney vans, cars, and aircraft.
+AngelTrack is smart and powerful dispatch software, for EMS and fire, based in the cloud.
+It supports ambulances, wheelchair vans, all manner of fire apparatus, gurney vans, cars, and aircraft.
 It cuts workload, prevents mistakes, makes predictions, and delivers all necessary information right to the crews’ mobile devices.
-It is vertically integrated with its NEMSIS-certified PCR, its billing system, its timeclock, its crew scheduler, and its checklist system.
+It is vertically integrated with its NEMSIS-certified and NFIRS-approved PCR, its billing system, its timeclock, its crew scheduler, and its checklist system.

-AngelTrack supports all of the services you might offer: BLS transports, ALS transports, MICU transports, air units, gurney vans, wheelchair transports, car service, on-scene labs, and telemedicine consults.
+AngelTrack supports all of the services you might offer: BLS transports, ALS transports, MICU transports, fire responses, rescue and hazmat, air units, gurney vans, wheelchair transports, car service, on-scene labs, telemedicine consults, fire inspections, and good intent visits.,

 It supports on-scene well-person checks and IV starts, with or without transport.
 It can even be used to book internal company errands and deliveries, providing driving directions and guidance to the driver.